 FP&A and Technology

-Technology can free up time for strategic work and improve the accuracy of work.
-Advanced analytics such as DataRails FP&A software has the power to transform FP&A processes by managing risks and running scenario analyses and what-if forecasting models.
+Technology can free up time for strategic work and improve accuracy of work.
+Advanced analytics such as DataRails FP&A software have the power to transform FP&A processes by managing risks and running scenario analyses and what-if forecasting models.
 Analytics such as DataRails can help improve the performance measurements of the organization, without changing how finance professionals work.
-Finance professionals keep working as they’re used to in Excel while leveraging the robust analytics capabilities and automation that DataRails has to offer.
+Finance professionals keep working as they’re used to in Excel, while leveraging the robust analytics capabilities and automation that DataRails has to offer.